rapidpro/rapidpro/_docs/technologies.md

 For writing stylesheets, we use [LESS](http://lesscss.org/) as a preprocessor.
 This lets us easily use variables for colors and fonts and leads to more readable selectors.

-## Angular
+## React

-The more complicated Javascript pages on the site use [AngularJS](https://angularjs.org/) in order to provide a good, interactive, experience to the end users.
-Although it has a steep learning curve, we've found the long term maintainability of Angular to be much higher than custom Javascript.
+Our new editor has been rewritten from AngularJS to the more modern [React Framework](https://reactjs.org/).
+This has provided us a big increase in the performance of the editor as well as allowing us to add new features with more confidence of not breaking existing functionality.

 # Backend